gabrielbdornas/reusable-workflows/README.md

         GH_TOKEN: ${{ secrets.GH_TOKEN }}
 ```

-## Add duo date to closed issue
+## Add duo date to users closed issue

-[This reusable workflos](https://github.com/gabrielbdornas/reusable-workflows/blob/main/.github/workflows/set_due_date_to_closed_issue_reusable.yml) was created to automate the process of set duo date to closed issues linked to a GitHub project.
+[This reusable workflos](https://github.com/gabrielbdornas/reusable-workflows/blob/main/.github/workflows/set_due_date_to_users_closed_issue_reusable.yml) was created to automate the process of set duo date to closed issues linked to a GitHub project.

 The following configurations must be done in the repo that will call this reusable workflow: